 A forest road in Ennerdale, the wildest and least inhabited valley in the Lake District - OS Explorer Map OL4.
 There are a few sections steeper than 1:8.

-You will notice Galloway cattle and conifer plantations being felled - this is just one part of an ambitious project to return Ennerdale to its former wild and rugged splendour.
+You will notice Galloway cattle and conifer plantations being felled.
+This is just one part of an ambitious project to return Ennerdale to its former wild and rugged splendor.
 Check out the Wild Ennerdale website www.wildennerdale.co.uk

 Grid reference: The last part of the path to Black Sail Hostel has deteriorated considerably and it is recommended that the turning point should now be at the gate at: Grid Reference NY 119125

 5 km back down the road, the village of Ennerdale Bridge has two pubs and The Gather Ennerdale community centre with toilets and a café.

 No direct public transport.
 Car: A5086 from Cockermouth, left (grid ref.
 NY 073195) to Ennerdale Bridge.
 Follow signs to Ennerdale Water.
 From the south A595 and A5086 to right turn for Ennerdale Bridge (grid ref.
 NY 028146)